dadoonet/elasticsearch-beyonder/README.md

 ## Integration Tests

-Integration tests are launching a Docker instance.
+Integration tests are launching a Docker instance using [TestContainers](https://java.testcontainers.org/modules/elasticsearch/).
 So you need to have Docker installed.

 If you want to disable running integration tests, use `skipIntegTests` option: